Samsung Galaxy S22 Ultra vs Motorola edge (2024)

 Which one is better?

-The Samsung Galaxy S22 Ultra is the better buy for most people - its 108MP camera crushes the Motorola edge (2024)'s 50MP.
+The Samsung Galaxy S22 Ultra is the better buy for most people - its 108MP camera crushes the Motorola edge's 50MP.
+That said, grab the edge if you want a lighter phone with faster charging at 68W - it's lighter.

 Who should buy each?